Concept 4

 My Signals, My Zones

-In Concept 4 (C4), learners explore the body signals and sensations that relate to their feelings—also known as the interoceptive sense.
+In Concept 4 (C4), learners explore the body signals and sensations that relate to their feelings.
+Understanding these feelings is also known as the interoceptive sense.
 The brain perceives the physiological cues and sensations in the body before it catches up and labels the emotion.
 These cues or signals alert us that our feelings are changing.
 For example, you sense the tension in your neck and jaw and recognize you’re stressed, or you feel the flutter of butterflies in your stomach and identify you are nervous.
 For many learners who have difficulty naming their emotions, learning to tune into their body signals can be an entry point for building self-awareness.
 Noticing our body signals is also a basic mindfulness practice, giving us a moment to integrate our body, mind, and emotional state.
 As we build this interoceptive awareness, we can identify our feelings and Zones with greater ease, and more readily notice when we are becoming less regulated.
 This self-awareness is foundational to self-regulation.
-For a deeper exploration of interoception, we recommend Kelly Mahler’s The Interoception Curriculum (2019).
+For further information, refer to Module B: Beyond Behavior: Factors Impacting Regulation and Module C: What is The Zones of Regulation? or Chapters 1 and 2 in Getting Into The Zones of Regulation

 • I can name at least one body signal I feel when I am in each Zone.